 As the temperatures shift and your grass is no longer under heavy stress from the intense summer heat, it may not need as much water as it once did, but as long as the grass is still growing, it needs water.
 Of course, the same watering rules apply in the fall as in the summer—water in the morning when the air is cooler and less wind.
 And continue to water deeper and longer, penetrating the roots of your soil but less frequently.

 Fall is when our cool-season grasses such as bluegrass, fescue, and ryegrass recover from summer stressors such as heat, drought, and overuse.
 Fertilizing your lawn during the fall will help rebuild your grassroots, provide better winter color, enhance spring green-up, and increased rooting.

 You aren’t done with weeds just yet, and they certainly aren’t done with us.
-Creating a healthy, robust lawn is the best way to rid your yard of weeds; however, even the strongest yards are prone to these annoying buggers.
+Creating a healthy, robust lawn is the best way to rid your yard of weeds; however, even the strongest yards are prone to these undesirable plants.
 At this point in the season, many summer weeds are now loaded with thousands of seeds.
 Also, many weeds known as winter annuals start growing, lay dormant, and then explode in the spring.
 Utilizing weed control now can help prevent winter annuals from popping up their ugly heads later.